EvandroLG/color_converter/README.md

-# ColorConverter
+# color_converter
-ColorConverter is a basic Ruby module that help you to convert RGB/hexadecimal color models.
+`color_converter` is a Ruby module that help you to convert RGB/hexadecimal color models.

 ## Installation
 `gem install color_converter`